 Matchmakers create value for participants in a variety of ways.
-Most simply, the platform provides a way for two parties to enter into mutually beneficial exchange.
-Participants are often more likely to find a good match if there are many potential trading partners.
-Matchmakers can increase these chances by encouraging more participants to join their platforms.
-In fact, the main challenge for new platforms is securing enough participants on one side to make the platform valuable enough to participants on the other side.
-Matchmakers also create value by discouraging participants from engaging in bad behavior that could harm other participants.
+Most simply, the platform provides a way for two parties to enter into mutually beneficial exchange.5 Participants are often more likely to find a good match if there are many potential trading partners.6 Matchmakers can increase these chances by encouraging more participants to join their platforms.
+In fact, the main challenge for new platform valuable enough to participants on one side to make the platform valuable enough to participants on the other side.
+Matchmakers also create value by discouraging participants from engaging in bad behavior that could harm other participants.7 titrust Analysis of Multi-Sided Platforms, above.

 BlaBlaCar illustrates these methods of creating value.
 Consider a driver who is traveling from Paris to Barcelona and would appreciate a passenger to help share the cost and a person who would like to get a ride.
 BlaBlaCar's ride-sharing platform makes it much easier for them to find each other, ensure they are comfortable traveling together, and making an agreement.
-By encouraging more people titrust Analysis of Multi-Sided Platforms, above.
+By encouraging more people